MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M05-empower-workforce-copilot-finance/2-draft-email-insurance-company.md

 12. If you can't remember how the two messages appeared beyond the salutations, follow the previous instructions to select the back arrow to return to the first draft, which had a **Formal** tone.
 If you can't decide which draft you prefer, use the forward and backward arrows to compare the first draft (Formal) and the third draft (Casual).
 Proceed to the next step once you decide which draft you want to use.
 13. At this point, your preferred draft should appear in the Copilot window.
 Beyond the changes to the tone and length that you previously made, it strikes you that the email message seems a bit sparse.
 You notice that it doesn't provide any detailed information about the rate increases, at least not broken down by individual and family plans.
 In the **Anything you'd like to change**? field, enter the following prompt and then select the arrow icon at the end of the field:

-    > [!IMPORTANT]
-    > Do NOT select the **Regenerate** button.
+    > **IMPORTANT:** Do NOT select the **Regenerate** button.
 Doing so won't update the current draft based on the following prompt.
 Instead, it generates an entirely new message based ONLY on this prompt - which isn’t what you want.

-    > [!Note]
-    > **Please compare the level of premium increases being proposed for Northwind Traders in comparison to industry-wide premium increases.
+    > **NOTE:** Please compare the level of premium increases being proposed for Northwind Traders in comparison to industry-wide premium increases.
 Our individual policy premiums increased over 9%, and family policies increased over 15%.
-Mention how our increases far exceed the industry averages of 6% and 10% increases, respectively**.
+Mention how our increases far exceed the industry averages of 6% and 10% increases, respectively.
 14. What just happened when you tried to update the email based on this latest prompt?
 Chances are you received an error message indicating "**Sorry, something went wrong.
 Copilot is working on it**."
 The reason you received this error is that when you submit a change request to a draft, Copilot currently accepts only one change at a time per prompt.
 In this case, you asked for two changes - compare the plan increases to industry averages and specify the specific rate increases.

     Here's the current rule of thumb involving prompts when working in Copilot for Outlook: